 Students will learn Spanish history from early development through the modern era.
 The country's art, literature, religion, and architecture are discussed simultaneously with related historical events.
-Prerequisite: SPA 202 or department approval.

 SPA 410 Advanced Spanish Conversation and Composition (3 credits)

 Students will practice and review advanced grammatical structures of the Spanish language for further development of oral and written communication skills.